ErinaTheDummy/SwordToShield/Character_Creation/Classes/Paladin.md

 When you take the attack action, you may make two attacks instead of one.

 ### Improved Divine Smite
 You learn how to channel special energy into your divine smite.
-Choose one effect from the following to have permanently applied to your smites:
+Each day at dawn choose one effect from the following to have applied to your smites:

 #### Additional damage
 An additional die is rolled when determining the damage of your smite.